human-ai-complimentary/human-rating-platform/backend/proposals/AUTH.md

 - Add **Sign in with Google** for admin authentication
 - After sign-in, backend checks whether the user’s email is in an **invite-only allowlist**
 - If not allowlisted → deny access (403) to `/admin` UI and `/api/admin/*`
+- If allowlisted → backend creates an application session
 - All allowlisted admins can access all experiments

 **Alternatives considered**